Topics on this page

 - Be aware of who will be doing the actual work.
 For example, if you work with a big law firm, an associate, rather than the partner with whom you initially consulted, may do the work.
 The associate may take three or four times as long as an experienced lawyer to draft the necessary papers.
 You might want to meet with the associate and the supervising partner before work begins to understand who is going to do what.
 Get an estimate as to how much the work should cost.

 - Discuss ways that you can help the attorney on the case.
 For example, if the attorney needs copies of birth certificates or other records, you can write the letter to request them and save your attorney the time needed to dictate and process the letter.

 - Splitting the work with an attorney also can cut the cost.
 You can draft the document, using a standard form as a guide, and then present it to your lawyer for reviewing and finalizing the work.
-Make sure that your attorney is willing to do this kind of work and discuss the fee if major rewriting is needed.
+Make sure that your attorney is willing to do this kind of work and discuss the fee if major rewriting is needed

-Finally, if you have extremely limited funds, discuss the situation with your attorney.
+Candidly Describe Your Financial Limitations.
+If you have extremely limited funds, discuss the situation with your attorney.
 If you have a longstanding relationship, you may be able to work out a payment plan.
 If the situation is compelling, some attorneys may be willing to help someone in genuine need.